Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Is it perfect, no.

-There are libraries for providing things like fake data or mo... mo... ugh, mocking.
+You'll need additional libraries for providing things like fake data or mo... mo... ugh, mocking.

 You may also need a little extra tooling to capture coverage, though some IDEs handle that for you.